nnirror/facet/README.md

 `new FacetPattern() == _;                    // shorthand for FacetPattern with no name`

-[This overview video](https://youtu.be/8ngD7rWFlOc) has more details on writing commands.

 ### UI controls

 Apart from the text editor, there are several UI elements and controls in the browser.
 Moving from left to right, they are: